cmu-delphi/www-main/content/about/center-of-excellence/index.md

 supporterText: |
   ## Thanks to our supporting organizations

-  Over the years we’ve been very lucky to work alongside many accomplished organizations and researchers.
-We're very grateful for your support and  contributions.
-Thank you for helping us along the way.
+  We are grateful to the following organizations for their steadfast support of our center:
 supporters:
 - Allegheny County Dept of Health
 - Kaiser Permanente Washington Health Research Institute